MENTAL HEALTH GUIDE

 Trauma & Adverse Childhood Experiences (ACEs)

-Trauma is a shocking, scary, or dangerous experience that leads to strong feelings of sadness, stress or worry.
-Traumas can be natural disasters, like a hurricane or earthquake, or a life event, like the sudden loss of a loved one.
-They can also be caused by other people.
-For example, sexual or physical abuse, a car accident, crime, or terrorist attack.
-Traumatic events can occur across the lifespan, and sadly, most children experience trauma before they turn 16 years old.
-Additionally, children may experience multiple and repeated traumatic events.
-Childhood traumas, also known as adverse childhood experiences (ACEs), have been linked to serious and lasting physical, emotional, and mental health consequences.
+Trauma is a shocking, scary or dangerous experience that leads to strong feelings of sadness, stress or worry.
+Traumas can be natural disasters, like a hurricane or earthquake, or a life event, like the sudden death of a loved one.
+They can also be caused by other people, such as through sexual or physical abuse, a car accident, a crime or a terrorist attack.
+Most children experience at least one traumatic event before they turn 16.
+Some children experience multiple, repeated traumatic events.
+Childhood traumas, also known as Adverse Childhood Experiences (ACEs), have been linked to serious and lasting physical, emotional and mental health consequences.

 Crisis Resources